 Who Should Apply?

-You should apply to Cornell Tech’s Master in Computer Science if you have an academic background in computer science or a related technical field, a strong entrepreneurial streak, and a passion to lead in the tech industry.
-If you do not have a technical academic background, you should have taken courses in software engineering and linear algebra and have working knowledge of data structures and algorithms.
+The Master of Engineering in Computer Science welcomes candidates who have an academic background in computer science or a related technical field, a strong entrepreneurial streak, and a passion to lead in the tech industry.
+If you do not have a technical academic background, your application should demonstrate coursework in software engineering and linear algebra and a working knowledge of data structures and algorithms.